Amsterdam/design-system/documentation/storybook.md

    unless this has side effects e.g. rendering a class name.
    In that case, don’t specify a value.
    Storybook will then display a button ‘Set boolean’ that show a switch.
+2. Hide args with `table: { disable: true }` in the `argTypes` object if they don’t apply to the story, e.g. if the story composes multiple instances of the component.
+   We don’t hide ‘less relevant’ args in other cases, not even in stories that focus on a single prop.

 ### Arg Types